Iberians: Art and religion

-The Iberians produced sculpture in stone and bronze, most of which was much influenced by the Greeks and Phoenicians, and other cultures such as Assyrian, Hittite and Egyptian influences.
-The styles of Iberian sculpture are divided geographically into Levantine, Central, Southern, and Western groups, of which the Levantine group displays the most Greek influence.
+The Iberians produced sculpture in stone and bronze, most of which was much influenced by the Greeks, Carthaginians, and Phoenicians, and other cultures such as Assyrian, Hittite and Egyptian influences.
+The styles of Iberian sculpture are divided geographically into the Levantine, Central, Southern, and Western groups, of which the Levantine group displays the most noticeable Greek influence.
 Iberian pottery and painting was also distinct and widespread throughout the region.
-A distinct feature of the culture, the pottery was primarily decorated with geometric forms in red but in some areas (from Murcia to the south of Catalonia) it also included figurative images.
+A distinct feature of the culture, the pottery was primarily decorated with geometric forms in red but also included figurative images in some areas (from Murcia to the south of Catalonia).

-The Iberian polytheistic religion was influenced by the Greek and Phoenician practices, as it is evident in their sculptures.
+The Iberian polytheistic religion was influenced by the Greek, Carthaginian, and Phoenician practices, as evidenced by their sculptures.
 The man-bull Bicha of Balazote (possibly a fertility deity) and various depictions of sphinxes and lions bear a resemblance to eastern Mediterranean mythological creatures.
 The Lady of Elche and Lady of Guardamar show clear Hellenistic influence.
-Phoenician and Greek deities like Tanit, Baal, Melkart, Artemis, Demeter and Asclepius were known in the region and worshiped.
-Currently few native Iberian gods are known, though the oracular healing deity "Betatun" is known from a Latin inscription at Fuertes del Rey.
+Phoenician, Carthaginian and Greek deities like Tanit, Baal, Melkart, Artemis, Demeter and Asclepius were known in the region and worshiped.
+Few native Iberian gods are currently known, though the oracular healing deity "Betatun" is known from a Latin inscription at Fuertes del Rey.
 There was clearly an important female deity associated with the earth and regeneration as depicted by the Lady of Baza and linked with birds, flowers and wheat.
 The horse was also an important religious figure and an important sanctuary dedicated to Horses has been found in Mula (Murcia).
 There are many depictions of a "horse taming god" or "lord of the horses" (despotes hippon).
 The female goddess Ataegina is also widely attested in the inscriptions.

 Iberians performed their rites in the open and also maintained sanctuaries in holy places like groves, springs and caves.
 Archaeological evidence suggests the existence of a priestly class and Silius Italicus mentions priests in the region of Tartessos at a temple of Melqart.
 Evidence from pottery reveals some information about Iberian myth and ritual.
-Common themes are a celebratory ritual dance described by Strabo [c.f.
-3.3.7.] and seen in a relief from Fuerte del Rey known as the "Bastetania dance" and the confrontation between the deceased and a wolf figure.
+Common themes are a celebratory ritual dance described by Strabo [cf. 3.3.7.] and seen in a relief from Fuerte del Rey known as the "Bastetania dance" and the confrontation between the deceased and a wolf figure.
 Ritual sacrifice of animals was also common.

 In Iberian eschatology, "death was seen as the starting point for a journey symbolised by a crossing of the sea, the land or even the sky.
 Supernatural and mythical beings, such as the Sphinx or the wolf, and sometimes Divinity itself, accompanied and guided the deceased on this journey".
 The Iberians incinerated their dead and placed their ashes in ceremonial urns, the remains were then placed in stone tombs.

-Iberians venerated the war god Cariocecus.

-Indalo was an Iberian god from Spain.